mathesar-foundation/mathesar/docs/docs/installation/index.md

 This page contains instructions to install Mathesar on various platforms.

-## Guided installation using our interactive script
+## Guided installation using our install script
-- Use our interactive script to guide you install Mathesar via a series of prompts:
+- Use our install script to guide you install Mathesar via a series of prompts:
     ```sh
     bash <(curl -sfSL https://raw.githubusercontent.com/centerofci/mathesar/0.1.1/install.sh)
     ```